 Commas: avoid them!

 Here is a common question from students who are first learning symbolic logic: “does the comma mean ‘and’ or ‘then’?”
 As we discussed at the start of the course, we study to predicate logic to provide us with an unambiguous way of representing ideas.
 The English language is filled with ambiguities that can make it hard to express even relatively simple ideas, much less the complex definitions and concepts used in many fields of computer science.
-We have seen one example of this ambiguity in the English word “or,” which can be inclusive or exlusive, and often requires additional words of clarification to make precise.
+We have seen one example of this ambiguity in the English word “or,” which can be inclusive or exclusive, and often requires additional words of clarification to make precise.
 In everyday communication, these ambiguous aspects of the English language contribute to its richness of expression.
 But in a technical context, ambiguity is undesirable: it is much more useful to limit the possible meanings to make them unambiguous and precise.

 There is another, more insidious example of ambiguity with which you are probably more familiar: the comma, a tiny, easily-glazed-over symbol that people often infuse with different meanings.
 Consider the following statements: